-Melanie Challenger researches and writes on environmental history, history and philosophy of science, and the relationship of humans to the living world.
+Melanie Challenger researches and writes on history of ideas, especially the relationship of humans to the living world.

 Biography

-Her first non-fiction book On Extinction: How We Became Estranged from Nature was published in 2011.
-It was selected by Publishers Weekly as one of the best non-fiction books of 2012 and received the Santa Barbara Library’s Green Award for environmental writing.
+This research led to her first general trade nonfiction book, On Extinction: How We Became Estranged from Nature, published in 2011.
+The book was named one of Publishers Weekly’s best nonfiction books of 2012 and received the Santa Barbara Library’s Green Award for environmental writing.

 “Surely the most poetic book on the environment published this year” (Roger Cox, Scotsman’s Books of the Year).

-Prior to this, she also edited Stolen Voices, an anthology of young people’s wartime diaries with Bosnian writer Zlata Filipovic.
+Prior to this, as part of an interest in literature and arts for social change, she edited Stolen Voices, an anthology of young people’s wartime diaries with Bosnian writer Zlata Filipovic.

-She began her working life in the creative arts, in classical music and literature.
-Her first collection of poems, Galatea, won a 2005 Eric Gregory Award and was shortlisted for the Forward Prize for Best First Collection.
-She has since published The Tender Map, illustrated by Rose Ferraby.
-In 2003, she adapted the Anne Frank diaries for a choral work by James Whitbourn.
-As the librettist for British composer Mark Simpson, she provided the text for his oratorio, The Immortal, which won the 2016 Sky Arts/South Bank Award for classical music and received its London premiere at the 2017 BBC Proms under Juanjo Mena.
+She continues to work in creative fields.
+She published The Tender Map, illustrated by Rose Ferraby, in 2016.
+As a librettist, she adapted the Anne Frank diaries for a Grammy-nominated choral work by James Whitbourn.
+As part of an ongoing collaboration with British composer Mark Simpson, she provided the text for his oratorio, The Immortal, which won the 2016 Sky Arts/South Bank Award for classical music and received its London premiere at the 2017 BBC Proms under Juanjo Mena.
 Their first opera together, Pleasure, was co-commissioned by Royal Opera House, Opera North and Aldeburgh Music.
-She and Mark are currently under commission for a new opera.
+She and Mark are currently under commission for a new opera for Glyndebourne.

 Research Interests

-History and anthropology of science; environmental history; bioethics; environmental philosophy, particularly multispecies ethics; animal welfare; history of ideas
+History of ideas; history and anthropology of science; environmental history and philosophy; bioethics; animal welfare; and political philosophy.

 Associations